Envío gratuito en pedidos superiores a 100 dólares.

 Size And Fit Options

-Proper diaper fit and comfort are essential for baby’s happiness.
-Adjustable diaper sizes allow nappies to grow with the baby.
-This saves money and reduces waste.
+A good fit and comfort are important for your baby’s happiness.
+Adjustable sizes let nappies grow with your baby, which saves money and cuts down on waste.

 Look for these features in size and fit: